twbs/bootstrap/site/content/docs/5.0/utilities/borders.md

 ## Border-radius

 Add `.rounded` classes to an element to round the corners via `border-radius`.
-Rounded utilities include a subset of sizes from our `$spacing` Sass map, as well as options for circle and pill shapes and a default `.rounded` that uses our `$border-radius` variable.
+Rounded utilities include a subset of sizes from our `$spacing` Sass map, as well as options for circle and pill shapes and a default `.rounded` class that uses our `$border-radius` variable.

 {{< example class="bd-example-rounded-utils" >}}
 {{< placeholder width="80" height="80" class="rounded-0" title="Rounded image" >}}